-If you’re suffering from harassment, sending a cease and desist harassment letter is one way to protect yourself from your violator.
+If you’re suffering from harassment, sending a Cease and Desist Harassment Letter is one way to protect yourself from your violator.
 Below, we provide a strongly worded template to help you make an effective demand.

 The letter warns your harasser to end their repeated, unwanted behavior because it’s uncomfortable, threatening, or offensive.

-Note: We provide a specific template to stop abusive debt collectors.
+When writing a Cease and Desist Harassment Letter, you need to consider what you need to include.
 To thoroughly document the problem, we provide simple blanks for you to fill in and provide details about: